mgdelacroix/cerbero/README.md

 `authorized_keys` file.

-It is intended to be run on its own and through a cron job every day, so it can delete expired keys and add the new ones.
+It is intended to be run on its own and through a cron job every day, so it can delete the expired keys and add the new ones.

+## Development

+To run the program directly from the sources, you can use the [virtualenv](https://virtualenv.pypa.io/en/stable/) package or you can manage the dependencies manually.

+For this second approach, the script `run_dev` will install the dependencies locally in the `deps` directory of the repository and will run the `main` module including those dependencies.

 ## Build the binary